Skip to main content

 PhaseKeywordWhen it runsTypical uses

-Pre‑processingcompileRight after the message object is built, before the MIME source is generatedTemplating, automatic plain‑text alternatives, address validation
+Pre-processingcompileAfter the message object is created but before the MIME source is generatedTemplating, automatic plain-text alternatives, address validation

-ProcessingstreamWhile the MIME stream is being generatedDKIM signing, inlining images, transforming HTML
+ProcessingstreamAfter MIME compilation, while the message stream is being prepared for sendingInlining images, transforming HTML content

-SendingtransportAfter the message source is ready, to actually deliver itSMTP, SES, SparkPost, custom HTTP APIs
+SendingtransportWhen the message is ready to be deliveredSMTP, SES, SparkPost, custom HTTP APIs

 tip